elementor/elementor-developers-docs/src/form-actions/action-controls.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Each action can have some [controls](./../controls/) (setting fields), where users can select their data.
-When the user selects this action, he will those controls.
-The data entered to those fields is saved in the database and later used when [triggering the action](./action-run/).
+Each action can incorporate [controls](./../controls/) (setting fields), that allow users to select their data.
+When a user selects an action with these controls the control will be activated.
+Data entered into those fields is saved in the database and later used when [triggering the action](./action-run/).

 ## Registering Controls